a-sfrank/Numerical_EP/README.md

 * The first example system is an embedded toggle-switch model (ETSM) exhibiting tristability.
 Model equations and parameters are taken from the following article:
 Wu, S., Zhou, T. & Tian, T. A robust method for designing multistable systems by embedding bistable subsystems. npj Syst Biol Appl 8, 10 (2022). https://doi.org/10.1038/s41540-022-00220-1

-* The second example represents a bistable, 3-species marine food-web system (FWM) of the species zooplankton, capelin and cod.
+* The second example represents a bistable system of a theoretical 3-species marine food-web (FWM).

 # Included code files and their description:

-Code files are separated into different categories:
+Code files are separated into different directories:
 * The main.m and demo.m files run the codes.
 * [User_Defined] ONLY two files need to be adjusted manually by the user, namely InputData.m and SymbolicFunctions.m.
-* [Computations] Codes in this category solve the Ode system and determine the equilibrium points and coordinates, as well as their stability using the Jacobian matrix and eigenvalues.
+* [Computations] Codes in this directory solve the ODE system, determine the equilibrium points, and evaluate their stability using the Jacobian matrix.
-* [Graphics] This category encompasses all codes that are needed to plot dynamics and equilibrium points.
+* [Graphics] This directory contain codes that are needed to plot dynamics and equilibrium points.

 The following table lists all codes and provides detailed descriptions:
 |File names: | Description:|